jisan66/live_score/README.md

 # live_score

-This a Live Score showing project using firebase and push notification
+This a Live Score showing project using firebase

 ## Getting Started